 The writing is both scary and eye-opening.

-The victim is shell-shocked and overwhelmed, and can only react according to the lovesickness, confusion, mind games, and chemical bond that have been produced during the relationship.
+The first stage begins in the aftermath of the initial discard.
+The victim is shell-shocked and overwhelmed.
+He or she and can only react according to the lovesickness, cognitive dissonance, mind games, and chemical bond that have been produced during the relationship.

-If the narcissist returns, and he probably will, the victim will always go back during stage one.
+If the narcissist returns, and he or she probably will, the victim will always go back during stage one.

 Tudor also refers to this as the Logic versus Emotional Battle.

-All of the same dynamics from the emotional battle are still at play, however, and it is not a sudden overnight switch from one way of viewing the narcissist to the other.
-Nor is the process of change in perception linear, as the victim may swing back and forth and not know what to believe or how to reconcile the two.
+Because all of the same dynamics from the emotional battle are still at play, a victim may struggle with this battle for a long time.
+It is not a sudden overnight switch from one way of viewing the narcissist to the other.
+Nor is the process of change in perception linear, as the victim may swing back and forth and not know what to believe or how to reconcile the two views.

 Is my partner really a narcissist, or am I wrong?